-BLM On 4/3/23 The Bureau of Land Management (BLM) proposed new regulations that, pursuant to the Federal Land Policy and Management Act of 1976 (FLPMA), as amended, and other relevant authorities, would advance the BLM's mission to manage the public lands for multiple use and sustained yield by prioritizing the health and resilience of ecosystems across those lands.
+BLM Conservation Rule On 4/3/23 The Bureau of Land Management (BLM) proposed new regulations that, pursuant to the Federal Land Policy and Management Act of 1976 (FLPMA), as amended, and other relevant authorities, would advance the BLM's mission to manage the public lands for multiple use and sustained yield by prioritizing the health and resilience of ecosystems across those lands.
 To ensure that health and resilience, the proposed rule provides that the BLM will protect intact landscapes, restore degraded habitat, and make wise management decisions based on science and data.
 To support these activities, the proposed rule would apply land health standards to all BLM-managed public lands and uses, clarify that conservation is a "use" within FLPMA's multiple-use framework, and revise existing regulations to better meet FLPMA's requirement that the BLM prioritize designating and protecting Areas of Critical Environmental Concern (ACECs).
 The proposed rule would add to provide an overarching framework for multiple BLM programs to promote ecosystem resilience on public lands.
-NDIC comments are available by request at Contact | Department of Mineral Resources, North Dakota (nd.gov) North Dakota has responded to a request to become a cooperating agency and has signed a MOU.
+NDIC comments are available by request at Contact | Department of Mineral Resources, North Dakota (nd.gov).
+NDIC is evaluating the published rule and potential litigation.

-BLM On 7/24/23 The Bureau of Land Management (BLM) proposed to revise the BLM's oil and gas leasing regulations.
+BLM Leasing Rule On 7/24/23 The Bureau of Land Management (BLM) proposed to revise the BLM's oil and gas leasing regulations.
 Among other things, the proposed rule would reflect provisions of the Inflation Reduction Act pertaining to royalty rates, rentals, and minimum bids, and would update the bonding requirements for leasing, development, production, as well as revise some operating requirements.
 North Dakota's requested comment period extension was denied and comments were filed 9/22/2023.
 NDIC comments are available by request at Contact | Department of Mineral Resources, North Dakota (nd.gov).
+NDIC is evaluating the published rule and potential litigation.